kili-technology/kili-python-sdk/recipes/README.md

 ## How to create a project

-Update `new_project.yml` with your values.
+1. Update `new_project.yml` with your values.

-Then execute:
+2. Execute:

 ```bash
 python create_project.py --configuration_file ./new_project.yml --graphql_client https://cloud.kili-technology.com/api/label/graphql